-How to Measure the ROI of Online Marketing
+How to Measure Your Digital Marketing ROI

 ROI is calculated using two primary metrics: The cost to do something and the outcomes generated.